rocketbot-cl/OneDrive/README.md

 2. List root items
 List root items

+3. List shared items
+List shared with me items

-3. List items from a folder
+4. List items from a folder
 List items from a folder

-4. Download item
+5. Download item
 Download an item

-5. Upload item
+6. Upload item
 Upload an item